 Monetary Fines Under the EU AI Act

-The EU AI Act enforces strict regulations on AI, with fines up to €35M or 7% of global turnover for severe violations like manipulation, exploitation, or unauthorized biometric use.
-It aims to ensure ethical AI, protect human rights, and promote compliance and innovation.
+The EU AI Act enforces strict penalties for AI violations, with fines up to €35M or 7% of global turnover for prohibited practices such as manipulation, exploitation, or unauthorized biometric use.
+Ensure your AI systems comply to avoid severe financial and reputational risks.

 Overview of the Penalty Framework